jo-seph/Mobisens/README.md

 based on Feinstaubsensor from luftdaten.info hardware and Software plus MiCS-4541 Breakout

 SDS011 Library with reading in Query Reporting Mode [Factory Default is active reporting mode]

+I am looking for help to interpret the values from the MiCS-4514 on the CJMCU-4541 Breakout Board!